-Advocate Health Care and CannonDesign are pleased to announce the opening of Advocate Christ Medical Center’s East Tower for patient care, a facility focused on advancing the organization’s mission to provide world-class care to its local communities.
+Advocate Aurora Health and CannonDesign are pleased to announce the opening of Advocate Christ Medical Center’s East Tower for patient care, a facility focused on advancing the organization’s mission to provide world-class care to its local communities.

 The eight-story, 328,000 sf patient tower in Oak Lawn, IL, a southwest suburb of Chicago, is a landmark that helps more clearly articulate the main entrance for inpatient services and creates intuitive connectivity to buildings across the campus.
 Equipped with a birthing cent